When Does Pairing Seeds Reduce Variance? Evidence from a Multi-Agent Economic Simulation: Case Study

 \subsection{Paired and Unpaired Evaluation Outcomes}

-Table \ref{tab:gdp_gini_results} reports policy effect estimates under the GDP–GINI objective using a fixed budget of 44 simulator runs.
-To isolate uncertainty estimation, the same paired seed outcomes are used for both paired and independent estimators, with paired observations treated as unpaired in the latter.
+Table~\ref{tab:gdp_gini_results} reports policy effect estimates under the GDP--Gini objective using a fixed budget of 44 simulator runs.
 Because both estimators compute average differences and subtraction is linear, point estimates are identical by construction; all differences arise solely from how variability is quantified.

-Across all metrics, PSE yields substantially narrower confidence intervals than independent evaluation.
-For inequality measures, this reduction is large enough to change inferential conclusions: both wealth and income Gini coefficients have paired 95\% confidence intervals that exclude zero, while the corresponding independent intervals are wide and include zero.
-This divergence occurs despite identical point estimates and identical numbers of simulator runs and is entirely due to the exploitation of positive seed-level correlation.
+Across outcomes, pairing yields narrower confidence intervals than independent evaluation.
+For inequality measures, this reduction alters inference: both wealth and income Gini coefficients exclude zero under paired design, while corresponding independent intervals include zero.
+Similar variance inflation appears for per-capita GDP and the tax-to-GDP ratio, where unpaired intervals are an order of magnitude wider and uninformative.
+These differences arise from positive seed-level correlation, which pairing exploits and independent evaluation discards.
+Consistent confidence interval narrowing is observed across metrics (Appendix Table \ref{tab:appdxgdp_gini_results}).

-A similar pattern holds for aggregate outcomes.
-For per-capita GDP, the independent interval is an order of magnitude wider than the paired one, indicating severe variance inflation, while the paired interval meaningfully constrains plausible effect sizes.
-The tax–GDP ratio is likewise estimated more precisely under pairing, with the paired interval excluding zero and the independent interval not.